davidnewhall/indigo-broadlink/README.md

 ![Broadlink Plugin Logo](broadlink.png)

-This plugin allows you to control the Broadlink IR blaster products with [Indigo](https://www.indigodomo.com/).
+This plugin allows you to control the Broadlink IR blaster and SP Smart Plug products with [Indigo](https://www.indigodomo.com/).
 Hit me up if you need help adding support for newer/different devices.
 I currently only own a RM Pro+ because [oceanplexian](https://github.com/oceanplexian) purchased it for me and asked me to make a plugin.
 Support for the RM3 Mini was added